The Deaf Club: Reviews

-In a conversation with Klaus Flouride of The Dead Kennedys he looks back at the state of the Deaf club."I remember it being working-class, but I don't remember it being that dingy, but we played an awful lot of pretty dingy punk clubs.
+In a conversation with Klaus Flouride of The Dead Kennedys, he looked back at the state of the Deaf Club:

+"I remember it being working-class, but I don't remember it being that dingy, but we played an awful lot of pretty dingy punk clubs.
 That didn't ever impress upon me that much.
-I think that “California Über Alles” might have come out by the time we played there, but I really don't think so, because we still had 6025 in the group.
+I think that 'California Über Alles' might have come out by the time we played there, but I really don't think so, because we still had 6025 in the group.
 So, it was still before we had a single out.
 We were still early on in the thing.
 There was a folding table in the back.
 They sold cans of Budweiser.
 I think it was for like a buck apiece.
 Back then, you could get Buds for $2.50 or $3.00 a six-pack, or something like that, so they were doing okay.
 That was your bar.
 The thing that impressed me the most was that when we were watching the Germs I was right up front, and I was trying to talk to the person next to me.
 Everybody was grabbing somebody's ear and hollering to try and talk, whereas the deaf members, the people who were deaf and frequented the place on an everyday basis, would just lean forward towards the stage and sign each other— no problem with communication."

-Esmerelda Kent of Noh Mercy recalls that, "The Deaf Club was down the street from our “house” which was a ginormous storefront, 1920s dry goods store on Valencia Street that is now Artists Television Access (ATA Gallery) at 992 Valencia St., where me, Tony Hotel, and our manager (and Tuxedomoon's manager) Adrian Craig lived.
+Esmerelda Kent of Noh Mercy said:"The Deaf Club was down the street from our 'house' which was a ginormous storefront, 1920s dry goods store on Valencia Street that is now Artists Television Access (ATA Gallery) at 992 Valencia St., where me, Tony Hotel, and our manager (and Tuxedomoon's manager) Adrian Craig lived.
 We had a huge basement that had secret passages (connecting all the block) where we used to record and practice.
 The Deaf Club was my favorite club because of how strange it was.
 One night after we played at the end of the night, I went backstage and changed and I thought everyone had left because it was so quiet I was sure I was alone.
 I went out and the room was full with over a hundred people all signing.
 I wondered if drunk deaf people slurred their sign language.They loved the music because they could feel it.
 Deafness knows no specific demographic, so rich, poor, old, young, black, Asian, anyone could be and often was deaf and they were all there.
 Who knew?
 It was great to write a note of what you wanted to the bartender and see old ladies drinking with spiked mohawk punks."